edgar-hd/edgar-hd.github.io/index.md

 ![My face](/assets/EHD.jpg)

+I work as a data scientist at [eDreams ODIGEO](https://www.edreamsodigeo.com/), based in Barcelona, Spain.

+Below is a description of my academic background.

 From 2020 to 2022 I worked as a postdoc at the Institut Curie in Jean-Léon Maître's lab.
 Here I developed pipelines to analyse complex 3D data in a simplified and semi-automated fashion.

 I completed my PhD as a joint student between James Briscoe's lab at the Francis Crick Institute and Peter Sollich's group at King's College London in 2020.